GladiusClub/gladius-contracts/scf-23.md

 - [x] User-friendly frontend
 - [x] allows clubs to Login and automatically create a waller
 - [x]  Transfer Gladius Coins to students
-- [ ]  Mint and transfer NFTs as rewards.
+- [x]  Mint and transfer NFTs as rewards.

+**Reviewer Instructions**:
+- Review front-end code in our [front-end Github repository](https://github.com/GladiusClub/gladius-frontend)
-**Reviewer Instructions**:  Students will be able to login, see their rewards, and transfer their tokens to receive physical awards at the club
+- Students will be able to login, see their rewards, and transfer their tokens to receive physical awards at the club
 1. Club signup in Soroban contract
   - go to  https://gladius-club.web.app/
   - create new club